Murray Hill (performer): 1999–2006: The Murray Hill Show and success as a performer

 Between 1999 and 2006, he independently hosted The Murray Hill Show at the now-defunct Fez at Lafayette Street, Mo' Pitkins House of Satisfaction, and The Zipper Factory.
 For his annual Christmas show in 2004, a sold-out nine-night gig, Hill performed "Murray on Ice" during which two "Murrayettes" dressed as sexy reindeers strapped rollerblades to his feet.
 He then skated through Fez to Flashdance in his suit and Santa Hat "manically hurtling between tables."
 The same year, he performed two New Year's Eve sets of his show, one at Galapagos in Williamsburg, Brooklyn and other at Florent in the meatpacking district.
 On stage, he introduced himself as the principal of The Breakfast Club (1985) and gathered "a motley crew" of "a rich girl, a preppie, a nerd, a leather-clad man in the spirit of Judd Hirsch, burlesque performer Dirty Martini, district's drag-empress Florent dressed as Nancy Reagan" from the audience.
 He then assembled the crew into an "impromptu kickline" to lead a "rousing bar-wide singalong" to New York, New York.

-Hill later confirmed that a television pilot of the show, "like a cross between the The Muppet Show, The Dean Martin Show and the early Jackie Gleason shows," had been in the pipeline with independent producers.
+Hill later confirmed that a television pilot of the show, "like a cross between the Muppet Show, Dean Martin Show and the early Jackie Gleason shows," had been in the pipeline with independent producers.
 Channel representatives from Showtime and Comedy Central amongst others had dropped by "for as long as anyone can remember" but nothing was released.

 In 2000, Hill founded and began hosting the annual Ms. Lez pageant to recognize "the most fabulous lesbian, transgendered, or otherwise queer woman in New York City."
 He also started emcee-ing for theatre, burlesque, and entertainment events, including The Village Voice's Siren Festival (2002), Marc Jacobs "infamous" holiday parties, Paper Magazine's dinner for Pedro Almodovar (2006), Bust's 15th anniversary party at The Speigeltent (2008), recurring bingo nights with drag queen Linda Simpson, and his annual Oscar's party at Joe's Pub.
 During this time, he met and befriended many Gay Gotham luminaries, including Justin Vivian Bond and Joan Rivers, as well as cabaret performer Bridget Everett who cast him in Somebody Somewhere (2022) two decades later.

-In 2006, Hill hosted the The Immodest Tease Show (T.I.T.S.), a burlesque-focused benefit to support the Burlesque Hall of Fame, with Julie Atlas Muz and Dirty Martini at London's Bloomsbury Ballroom.
+In 2006, Hill hosted The Immodest Tease Show (T.I.T.S.), a burlesque-focused benefit to support the Burlesque Hall of Fame, with Julie Atlas Muz and Dirty Martini at London's Bloomsbury Ballroom.
 Produced by Andrew Sutton, the event also featured Immodesty Blaize, Fancy Chance, Sugar Kane, Foxy Tann and the Wham Bam Thank You Ma’ams, and Steve Clark (of The Clark Brothers).
 The ensemble performed for more than 2,000 people for two nights.
 He has been hosting the New York Burlesque Festival and Burlesque-A-Pades at The Birchmere, Virginia since the early 2000s.

-MTV Italia’s opening party for the Venice Film Festival, New York Burlesque Festival, The in Virginia and Just For Laughs (Montreal) directed by Thierry Mugler.